 The front panel display shows the current values of the input variables and the results of the calculations.

-The instrument can be supplied with a real-time clock for storage of up to 1000 transactions with time and date stamps.
+The instrument can be supplied with a real-time clock for data logging of over 1000 entries of the variables as displayed on the main menu.